 Equality of opportunity at Bristol City Football Club means that in none of our activities will we discriminate against, or in any way treat less favourably, any person on grounds of sex, sexual orientation, race, nationality, ethnic origin, colour, religion or disability.

 Bristol City Football Club will not tolerate sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal, and will work to ensure that such behaviour is met with appropriate disciplinary action in whatever context it occurs.

-Bristol City Football Club supports The Football League and The Football Association in its commitment to develop a programme of on-going training and awareness-raising events and activities in order to promote the eradication of discrimination.
+Bristol City Football Club supports The EFL and The Football Association in its commitment to develop a programme of on-going training and awareness-raising events and activities in order to promote the eradication of discrimination.

-All staff who work closely with children and young people receive appropriate training and are CRB checked where appropriate.
+All staff who work closely with children and young people receive appropriate training and are DBS checked where appropriate.

 Mission: A Trust based at the heart of its community

 You can get more information on the Trust and its work at bristolcitycommunitytrust.org.uk.

 We consult widely with supporters and welcome input on all aspects of our operations.
 Our Supporter Liaison has regular meetings with representatives of the Supporters Club and Trust and attends their meetings wherever possible.

 The club is committed to meeting Regulation 111, the Government's recent Expert Working Group (EWG) Supporter Ownership and Engagement discussions, which mean that senior executives at clubs will be required to, 'hold at least two meetings/fans forums per Season to which its supporters (or representatives) are to be invited in order to discuss significant issues relating to the Club'.